 Titanium is a strong metal that the aerospace industry uses to build aircraft.
 Therefore, manual driller will require more time while the robot is a huge time saver.
 The robot uses a vision system to drill the metal at the precise position in a single task.
 In this demanding sector, it is essential to follow all regulations.
 Robots can also perform several inspections after the drilling operations by adding a laser scanner to the end-effector to provide the data of the process.

 Most of the size of the aircraft parts are enormous and it will require a big dispensing application too.
 Applying any kind of sealant to this large fuselage will be difficult for a manual operator but more suitable for the robots.
 A robot integrator makes sure that the rails built for the robot reach the desired area for the application to perform, industrial robots can cover distances from 30 to 40 ft.
-Robotic automation brings down expenses and enhances quality while adjusting rapidly to changes or the application that will carry out.
+As a result, robotic automation brings down expenses and enhances quality.

 Robotic Automation Trends and challenges